ORNL/dasp-stacker/README.md

 The DASP library is implemented in Python and contains four types of algorithms for implementing these feature engineering techniques: fixed harmonically aligned signal projection (HASP), decimating HASP, interpolating HASP, and frequency aligned signal projection (FASP).
 Each algorithm returns a numerical array, which can be visualized as an image.
 For consistency FASP, which is the terminology used for the short-time Fourier transform, has been implemented as part of the library to provide a similar interface to the STFT of the raw signal.
 Additionally, the library contains an algorithm to generate artificial signals with basic customizations such as the base frequency, sample rate, duration, number of harmonics, noise, and number of signals.

 Finally, the library provides multiple interactive visualizations, each implemented using IPyWidgets and work in a Jupyter environment.
-A dashboard-style visualization is provided, which contains some common signal-processing visual components (signal, FFT, spectogram) updating in unison with the HASP functions (see Figure 1 below).
+A dashboard-style visualization is provided, which contains some common signal-processing visual components (signal, FFT, spectogram) updating in unison with the HASP functions (see screenshot in [Visualizations](#visualization-functions)).
 Seperate from the dashboard, an independent visualization is provided for each of the DASP algorithms as well as the artifical signal generator.
 These visualizations are included in the library to aid in developing an intuitive understanding how the algorithms are affected by different input signals and parameter selections.

 A detailed breakdown of how these algorithms work can be seen in 'example/algorithm_walkthrough'